dbmi-pitt/ontology-api/README.md

 ## Use it Instructions

-* The URL 'http://<<host>>:8080/ui/' will render an interface from which the OPENapi endpoints can be viewed and tested.
+* The URL [https://ontology-api.???.hubmapconsortium.org/ui](https://ontology-api.???.hubmapconsortium.org/ui/) will render a [Swagger UI](https://swagger.io/tools/swagger-ui/) interface from which the OPENapi endpoints can be viewed and executed.

 ## Remote Deployment